Can you relate?

 I actually made a free guide to show you the order and list of lessons that you might teach.

 After the mini lesson, students will do independent writing.
 They will use the strategy taught during the mini lesson.
-They will work through the writing process in the same order and at the same pace as the teacher.
+All students will work through the writing process in the same order and at the same pace as the teacher.
 They may finish planning during independent writing time, but they won’t move on to drafting until the teacher guides them through that lesson.
 The story is referred to as their masterpiece.

 So what do students do who finish the writing task of the day early?
 They write!
 In the back of their notebooks, students can work on additional stories.
 These stories can be worked through at their own pace.
 These other stories give them more practice time and keep them writing.